The Blog

 an archive containing hundreds of articles, recipes and other resources for implementing AIP and living well with autoimmune disease

-Monica’s AIP Kitchen: How She Manages Crohn’s Disease in Colorado
+Anuška’s AIP Kitchen: How She Manages SLE and Lupus in New England

 AIP Kitchen Tour is a monthly feature in which we profile a member of the AIP community and their kitchen setup in hopes that it will further inspire us to get our kitchens organized and set up for success!
 We’ve interviewed folks who are making the AIP lifestyle a reality in everything from college dorms and small city apartments, to large households with non-AIP family members, and everything in between.
 Through these ...

-AIP Stories of Recovery: Sandy’s AIP Recovery from Hashimoto’s
+AIP Stories of Recovery: Mallory’s AIP Recovery from PCOS, Hashimoto’s, Reynaud’s and Eczema

 AIP Stories of Recovery is a success story series about regular people from the Autoimmune Protocol community who are changing their lives using the protocol.
 Each month a new person is featured and readers have the opportunity to discover all the different health challenges that are being overcome by folks just like themselves on the same path.
 At Autoimmune Paleo we hope you’ll be inspired by, ...